raymonable/len_burns_down_a_school/README.md

 then, you can go to main menu and go back in and it should be fixed.<br>
 if not, then try reloading until it's fixed, i guess

+### > can i embed this on any other sites

+well no<br>
+1. because i hate it when people do that
+2. it's not even my game so why would i get to choose that

+loser